 36. Install Outdoor Solar-Powered Lights

 Solar power is an essential part of green living.
-One of the best going green tips teaches you to install and use solar lighting fixtures for your outdoors, such as motion-detecting solar bulbs.
+One of the best tips to go environmentally friendly teaches you to install and use solar lighting fixtures for your outdoors, like motion-detecting solar bulbs.

 37. Go for Low Maintenance Lawns

-Keeping a low maintenance lawn is a money-saving way of going green.
+Keeping a low maintenance lawn is a money-saving option of being environmentally friendly.
 Use a manual lawn mower for your small yard instead of a gas-powered one to save on fuel and prevent pollution.

 38. Develop an Exercise Routine